hajians/gdg90/README.md

 This file implements the stiffness matrix associated to interior penalty method (which is one of the popular DG methods) and writes it as a sparse matrix into a file.
-The mathematical problem is defined
-as: